 In the traditional telling, the Buddha embarks on his spiritual search after encountering four devaduta, or divine messengers.
 The first three — an old person, a sick person, and a corpse — disillusion the prince with the luxury of his youth.
 The fourth of a wandering mendicant shows him the possibility of a path that might transcend such suffering.
 By publishing Buddhist monastics who have embarked on the renunciant way, The Fourth Messenger hopes to communicate the faith in awakening such a life embodies.

 We accept submissions on a rolling basis for publication on the website, email newsletter, and associated podcast.
-To submit material, one must be a monastic, such as a bhikkhu, bhikkhuni, sīladharā, or novice, gone forth into a celibate Buddhist order for at least five years, though laity writing about the Sangha and more junior monastics may submit with the sponsorship of a monk or nun of over ten years.
+To submit material, one must be a monastic, such as a bhikkhu, bhikkhuni, sīladharā, or novice, gone forth into a celibate Buddhist order for five years or more, though laity writing about the Sangha and more junior monastics may submit with the sponsorship of a monk or nun of over five years.

 We publish non-political submissions in the following categories:

 - Teachings (excerpts from recent Dhamma books, talks, translations, etc.)

 - Essays and Interviews (travelogues, memoirs, profiles, analysis of scripture, scholarship, etc.)

 - Audio (versions of the above, preferably with accompanying transcript)

 - Art and Photography (paintings, drawings, photo essays, etc.)